svennam92/istio101/workshop/exercise-4b/README.md

 ## Create a Sysdig service instance

-1. Switch to your personal IBM Cloud account.
+1. From the IBM Cloud Dashboard, select your Account from the top menu bar.
-2. Create an instance of [IBM Cloud Monitoring with Sysdig](https://cloud.ibm.com/observe/monitoring/create) from the catalog:
+2. Create an instance of SysDig:
-   1. Set the **Service name** to **YOUR_IBM_ID-sysdig**.
+   1. Click on **Catalog** in the top menu bar.
+   2. Search for `IBM Cloud Monitoring with Sysdig`
-   2. Select the location where your cluster is created.
-If the location is not in the list, pick Dallas (us-south).
+   3. Select the location where your cluster is created (eu-de).
-   3. Use the default resource group.
+   4. Use the default resource group.
-   4. Click **Create**.
+   5. Click **Create**.
-3. In the [**Observability** category, under Monitoring](https://cloud.ibm.com/observe/monitoring), locate the service instance you created.
-4. Click **View access keys** and copy your access key as it will be needed in later steps.
+3. Click **Edit sources**:
+   1. Select **Kubernetes** as a source
+   2. Run the listed commands against your Kubernetes cluster in the web terminal window.

 ## Configure your cluster with Sysdig